Hermanos (Breaking Bad): Plot

-During a pre-credits flashback, right after the deaths of Leonel and Marco Salamanca and Juan Bolsa, Gus Fring meets with Hector Salamanca and hints that he orchestrated Leonel and Marco's deaths out of revenge, phrasing "blood for blood", which then seems to infuriate the immobile Hector.
-The scene then changes to water slowly getting tinged red.
+During a flashback, Gus Fring hints to Hector Salamanca that he orchestrated the deaths of Leonel and Marco Salamanca and Juan Bolsa.

-Gus is called to meet with the police and DEA, where he is asked about his fingerprints in Gale Boetticher's apartment.
-He explains that Gale was a recipient years ago of a UNM college scholarship in chemistry that Gus created, and says that Gale had invited Gus to his apartment for dinner to ask him for money.
-Hank Schrader asks if Gus Fring is his real name, as there are no records of anyone with that name in his native Chile.
-Gus says he immigrated at the time of Pinochet's dictatorship, which he claims was notorious both for human rights violations and poor record-keeping.
-The investigators are satisfied with his answers, except Hank, who is still suspicious.
-Meanwhile, Skyler White begins to hide Walter White's meth money in a crawl space below the house.
+In the present, Gus meets with the police and DEA and is told that his fingerprints were found at the scene of a homicide.
+Gus surmises that the crime at issue is the killing of Gale Boetticher.
+Gus then explains that Gale was a recipient of a University of New Mexico college scholarship in chemistry Gus created, and that his fingerprints were in Gale's apartment because Gale has recently invited him over and asked for money.
+Hank Schrader asks if "Gustavo Fring" is his real name, as there are no records of it in his native Chile.
+Gus says the Pinochet dictatorship kept poor records.
+The investigators are satisfied, but Hank remains suspicious.
+Skyler White begins to hide Walter White's money in a crawl space below the house.

-Hank later asks Walter to drive him to a mineral show, but reveals en route that he is really going to Los Pollos Hermanos to plant a GPS tracking unit on Gus' car.
-Walter is nervous since he is already on poor terms with Gus and because Mike Ehrmantraut has appeared and is watching him, but Walter ultimately gives in to Hank.
-Walter pretends to plant the tracker and goes inside the restaurant, where Gus meets him at a register.
-Walter hastens to assure Gus that he did not plant the tracker, showing it still in his pocket, but Gus tells him to "do it."
-Perplexed, Walter plants the tracker on his way back to his car and leaves with Hank.
-Later, Walter (on video) and Mike each assure Gus that Hank is acting on his own and not as part of the DEA's investigation, but Mike advises Gus that Hank may pose a problem if Gus and the cartel go to war.
-Walter warns Jesse Pinkman about Hank's investigation and again urges him to kill Gus.
-While at Jesse's house, Walter intercepts a text message meant for Jesse and suspects that Jesse is becoming loyal to Gus.
+Hank asks Walter to drive him to a mineral show, but reveals en route that he is really going to Los Pollos Hermanos to plant a GPS tracker on Gus's car.
+Walter pretends to plant it and goes inside, where he assures Gus that he did not emplace it.
+Gus tells him to do it, so Walt plants the tracker on his way back to his car.
+Walt warns Jesse Pinkman about Hank's investigation and again urges him to kill Gus.
+While at Jesse's house, Walt intercepts a text message meant for Jesse and suspects Jesse is becoming loyal to Gus.